zhbai/AutoCT/docs/docker.md

 #### Docker Image:

-- Docker image is based on `debian:stretch` and has the following installed:
+- Docker image is based on `python:3.7.17-slim-bullseye` and has the following installed:
     - Python (3.7)
     - ANTs (2.3.1)
     - FSL (5.0.10)